pedrobenedetti/EEG_Biosemi/README.md

 pbenedetti@itba.edu.ar - @peedrobenedetti

+Python files for working with Biosemi EEG device.

 ## mne_upload_biosemi

 File for processing Biosemi's EEG files.

-This files work with EEG data from 128 channels.
+This file work with EEG data from 128 channels.
 EXG1 and EXG2 are the references, placed in left and right mastoid, respectively.

 <img src="https://user-images.githubusercontent.com/105320115/168087179-a85ce94e-ef8f-4d22-9a0b-5a9c3eee6789.png" width="600">